The Pareto Principle of business states that 80% of your revenue will come from 20% of your customers.

 - Customer retention rates

-Let’s say your goal is converting freemium users to paid account holders.
+Let’s go back to the previous goal of converting freemium users to paid account holders.
 The key performance indicators (KPIs) for your upselling campaign could include measuring the conversion rates of users from the free plan to a premium one.
 This will be calculated separately from the overall conversion rate.

 Challenges of SaaS Customer Segmentation